-In order to ensure the group is competent to ensure compliance among its members, the group must establish an IMS that provides transparent oversight and ensure confidence that individual producers within the group meet the requirements of the SRP Standard.
-At the same time, the management system plays a vital role in supporting learning for producers.
+In order to ensure compliance among its group members, the producer group must establish an IMS that provides transparent oversight and ensures with confidence that individual producers within the group meet the requirements of the SRP Standard.
+At the same time, the IMS plays a vital role in supporting learning for individual producers.

-The following fundamental requirements help to build external confidence that any group conforms to agreed standards:
+The following conditions help to build external confidence that a producer group conforms to agreed standards:

-Documentation and records - How well documented are the group structures and individual group member practices?
+Documentation and records: How well documented are the group structures and individual group member practices?
 How accurate and complete are the production, chain of custody and management records?

-Group governance - How effective is the governing mechanism to define and implement necessary procedures?
+Group governance: How effective is the governing mechanism to define and implement necessary procedures?
 How are decisions made?
-Who should decide on approval of removal of members?
+Who should decide on approval or removal of members?

-Risk assessment - How well are key risks identified at the group member and management levels, and to what extent are they integrated into training and communication (continuous improvement)?
+Risk assessment: How well are key risks identified at the group member and management levels?
+To what extent are they integrated into training and communication (continuous improvement)?

-Knowledge and understanding - How well do individual producers understand what is expected of them as part of the producer group?
-How well does the group management understand the full Standard requirements?
+Knowledge and understanding: How well do individual producers understand what is expected of them as part of the producer group?
+How well does the group management understand the full SRP Standard requirements?
 Training is an important tool to achieve this understanding.

-Continuous improvement - How effective are the internal checks on performance and how strong are the repercussions for non-conformance?
+Continuous improvement: How effective are the internal checks on performance and how strong are the repercussions for non-conformance?

-Each group will differ in the way they combine these requirements to deliver confidence.
+Each group will differ in the way that it combines these conditions to deliver confidence.
 As a result, auditors must show flexibility when assessing the level of confidence in the level of compliance of a group and its members.
 For example, a group that maintains excellent records and a high level of knowledge may not require strict internal sanctions to establish trust and confidence in the integrity of its management system.